dbarneche/2014-12-11-ufsc/lessons/00-intro/index.md

 ## The solution

-In this bootcamp you will learn how to
+In this workshop you will learn how to

 - structure projects
 - write functions